varnishcache/varnish-cache/doc/sphinx/reference/directors.rst

 provides other services like connection pooling or statistics, it is essentially a director which state is a ``struct backend``.
-Varnish native backends currently speak HTTP/1 over TCP, and as such, you need to make your own custom backend if you want Varnish to do otherwise such as connecting over UDP or UNIX-domain sockets or speaking a different protocol.
+Varnish native backends currently speak HTTP/1 over TCP, and as such, you need to make your own custom backend if you want Varnish to do otherwise such as connect over UDP or UNIX-domain sockets or speak a different protocol.

 You may also consider making your custom backend compliant with regards to the VCL state (see :ref:`ref-vmod-event-functions`).